bitmovin/bitmovin-player-android-samples/README.md

                 android:name="BITMOVIN_PLAYER_LICENSE_KEY"
                 android:value="YOUR_LICENSE_KEY" />

-In addition to that you have to log in to `https://app.bitmovin.com/` where you have to add the following package names of the sample applications as allowed domains:
+In addition to that you have to log in to [https://dashboard.bitmovin.com](https://dashboard.bitmovin.com) where you have to add the following package names of the sample applications as allowed domains under `Player -> Licenses`:

     com.bitmovin.player.samples.playback.basic
     com.bitmovin.player.samples.drm.basic